 The University will make every effort to ensure that any immigration enforcement action conducted on or near UVA Grounds and involving members of the UVA community adheres to relevant laws.

-If travel restrictions are announced, the University will immediately contact all faculty, staff, and student nationals of the designated countries to notify them of the implementation of the order and provide advice concerning next steps.
+The University has communicated with faculty, staff, and student nationals of the designated countries to notify them of the implementation of the order and provide advice concerning next steps.

 In this uncertain time, members of our international community should carefully consider all potential risks of any planned international travel.